VALOR-fit/.github/profile/README.md

 [VALOR is a neutrino oscillation analysis group](https://valor.pp.rl.ac.uk) established within the T2K experiment in 2010 and named after its initial participants (*VALencia-Oxford-Rutherford*).
-The VALOR group led numerous flagship [T2K](https://t2k-experiment.org/) oscillation analyses, produced world-leading results on behalf of the T2K collaboration and contributed to most published T2K oscillation papers.
+Between 2010-2024 VALOR group led numerous flagship [T2K](https://t2k-experiment.org/) oscillation analyses, produced world-leading results on behalf of the T2K collaboration and contributed to most published T2K oscillation papers.
 Details on the prolific T2K oscillation analysis output of the VALOR group can be found [here](https://hep.ph.liv.ac.uk/~costasa/valor/#results_t2k).

 Out of this effort came the *VALOR Software Development Kit (SDK)*, a powerful, flexible, experiment-agnostic, well-validated, and optimised neutrino analysis framework.
-Using the VALOR SDK, our group has implemented analyses for sterile neutrino searches at the [Fermilab SBN program](https://sbn.fnal.gov/), as well as for sensitivity evaluation and design optimisation studies for future experiments, such as DUNE and HyperK.
+Using the VALOR SDK, our group has implemented atmospheric neutrino oscillation / neutrino mass-ordering analyses in [JUNO](http://juno.ihep.cas.cn/), analyses for sterile neutrino searches at the [Fermilab SBN program](https://sbn.fnal.gov/), as well as for sensitivity evaluation and design optimisation studies for future experiments, such as DUNE and HyperK.

 ## Respositories hosted in this GitHub organization